syncfusion/blazor-docs/src/charts/sparkline/localization.md

 # Localization

 The Sparkline Charts component supports localization.
 The default culture for localization is `en-US`.
-You can change the culture using the `LoadCldrData` and `setCulture` method.
+Change the culture using the `LoadCldrData` and the `setCulture` method.

 ## Tooltip format

-Sparkline Charts tooltip supports localization.
-The following code sample shows tooltip text with currency format based on culture.
+The Sparkline Charts tooltip supports localization.
+The following code sample shows the tooltip text with currency format based on culture.

 ```csharp
 <SfSparkline DataSource="@Numbers"